Supporting multiple or complex needs

 - other actions that can be taken

-Jewish Care is a partner member of the Child FIRST Family Solutions Bayside Peninsula Alliance and an accredited Safeguarding Children organisation.
+Jewish Care is a partner member of the Bayside Peninsula Integrated Family Services Alliance and an accredited Safeguarding Children organisation.

 Accreditation for Safeguarding Children

-Jewish Care was accredited by the Australian Childhood Foundation under the Safeguarding Children Program in June 2016, and became the first provider of its kind to have undertaken and gained this accreditation in Australia.
-This accreditation reaffirms Jewish Care’s strong commitment to the Safeguarding Children Program.
+Jewish Care is an accredited organisation by the Australian Childhood Foundation under the Safeguarding Children Program.
+In 2016 Jewish Care became the first provider of its kind to have undertaken and gained this accreditation in Australia.
+This accreditation reaffirms Jewish Care’s strong commitment to the Safeguarding Children Program and is currently valid until 3 September 2022.

 The Safeguarding Children Program is a unique voluntary accreditation scheme for organisations who have a duty of care to children and young people whilst delivering a service or activity to them and/or their families.
 The Program systematically builds the capacity of organisations to keep children and young people safe from abuse and exploitation by staff, volunteers or other relevant related individuals.